KittenBall/Emoji-Core/readme.md

 #### Addon features

 *   Pure byte stream parsing, making it extremely fast.
-*   Supports the display of all 3782 emojis from Unicode 16.0, including various variants, and is compatible with all known UNQUALIFIED or MINIMALLY\_QUALIFIED emojis.
+*   Supports the display of all 3781 emojis from Unicode 16.0, and 5042 if including various variants, and is compatible with all known UNQUALIFIED or MINIMALLY_QUALIFIED emojis.

 #### Currently implemented features